Jee-El/reddit-in-valve-games/README.md

 ## One issue

 I'm facing an issue on Linux (Ubuntu) where the binds don't apply to the game automatically, though the .cfg file gets updated, so it's an issue with my OS or the game.
-If you face the same issue, you can either run `exec dadjokes` in the console everytime you open the game and everything will work as it should, or bind a key to do that for you :
+If you face the same issue, you can either run `exec dadjokes` in the console (again, the CSGO/CSS/whatever console), everytime you run the script and everything will work as it should, or bind a key to do that for you :

 `bind "f1" "exec dad_jokes"`

 In this case, you just press F1 each time you run the script and you want to update the binds.
+(You must be in-game, of course)

 ## To stay up to date with the changes/fixes